-1. Park the vehicle on a firm, level surface as far from the edge of the roadway as possible.
-Avoid icy or slippery areas.
+1. Park the vehicle on a firm, level surface.
+Avoid ice or slippery surfaces.

-Do not attempt to change a tire on the side of the vehicle close to moving traffic, pull far enough off the road to avoid being hit when operating the jack or changing the wheel.
+Do not attempt to change a tire on the side of the vehicle closest to moving traffic, pull far enough off the road to avoid being hit when operating the jack or changing the wheel.

 - 2. Turn on the Hazard Warning flasher.

 - 3. Set the parking brake.

-- 4. Place the gear selector into PARK.
+- 4. Place the shift lever into PARK.

-- 5. Turn OFF the ignition.
+- 5. Turn the ignition OFF.